PaulJkr/GUI_workshop/readme.md

 ###### **note**

 I removed **react** from package.json file in order to have clones to the active repos for active development.
 Still a dependency but needs to be manually added as explained above.

+#### todo:

+- make a 'safe' branch for quick evaluation publishing of like portfolio

+- add a simple server for production portfolio publishing, and push to a free heroku app

+- do content